slabad/writing/202201080940 Sermon Love God Love People.md

 Loving your neighbor
+- The opposite of what comes natural
+	- Natural is
+		- judge your neighbor, covet your neighbor's stuff
+		-
 - listen to people without responding in the moment
 	- seek to understand rather than educate
 - Understand who the enemy is.- Jesus' critiques in the NT were regarding the religious leaders